fbpx

 For those who do, this stage can last for weeks or months.
 The symptoms vary, and it is unlikely that an individual will experience all of them.

 Some symptoms are similar to those experienced by someone who is struggling with stress and depression.
-These symptoms may include the following:
+The signs of early psychosis may include the following:

 • depression